The Minuteman enjoys riding on the Minuteman Commuter Bikeway.

 The Minuteman Commuter Bikeway and this network of routes provides easier access to the central business district and the neighborhood shopping areas.
 Bicycling impact on the business enterprises is significant.

 The Lexington Board of Selectmen appoints the Lexington Bicycle Advisory Committee (LBAC) to provide them advice on bicycle use in Lexington.
 See the Charter for the Lexington Bicycle Advisory Committee, November 2001.
 See also the Lexington Committees page on the Lexington Town site.

 The Lexington Friends of the Minuteman Commuter Bikeway is the organization through which many people volunteer to make bicycling and other means of human-powered travel better in Lexington.
 The organization provides a focus for activities including safety, amenities, stewardship, extensions, and publicity.

 The activities of the Friends is described in the Friends of the Bikeway Letter from 1996-98 Chair Jerry Van Hook.

 Recent projects to make school students less dependent on cars include construction of trails, bridges and boardwalks at Bridge Elementary School, Harrington Elementary School, and Diamond Middle School.
-Trail marking signs have been added in Willards Woods, Parker Meadow, and Dunback Meadow conservation areas.
-Also Arlington Great Meadows.
+Trail marking signs have been added in Willards Woods.
 Planning and funding has been obtained by members of the LBAC and Friends, with support from many town committees and organizations.
 The work has been completed by many community volunteers.

 Information about America's Most Celebrated Bike Path is available.
 This 500th Rails-to-Trails path was originally dedicated in 1992.